The Clan Ross Association of Canada first paid homage to the legendary Dr Alexander Milton Ross in the

 Copies of the information from Steven Duff were sent to the Ontario members of the Executive.
 Our recently elected 2nd Vice-President, Andrew Ross Thibodeau, reacted in a manner similar to others after reading the brief biography of Dr. Alexander Milton Ross and he replied, "Thank you for the CC on Alexander Ross as a possible recipient of our commemoration efforts.
 After reading his bio I think he would be a great candidate!
 I got chills just reviewing his accomplishments.
 Keep me informed about how I can be of help."

 Time passed.
 On February 24, 2005, your National Webmaster, Doug Ross, decided to check with our National Secretary, Ian M. Ross (copies to Andrew Ross Thibodeau ; Wendy S. F. Ross ; J. Donaldson Ross ; Denis & Barbara Fletcher), to discover whether there had been any consideration about possible nominations for the Ontario Project.
 Doug wrote, "It appears that the author, Steven Duff, has some good contacts if an Ontario project involving Dr Alexander Milton Ross gets the approval of our membership.
 Steven is obviously not aware that our projects are often very slow to get off the ground.
 I told him to check the website page for any developments."
 Doug added he was aware that Wendy might still favour James K. Ross, one of the founders of the original Clan Ross (1911) and benefactor of the Ross Memorial Hospital in Lindsay, ON.
-[We learned that Past President and National Historian Don Ross of Orillia had proposed the pioneer settlement of Ross Township on the Ottawa River north of Renfrew, ON, for honours by CRA-Canada.]
+Past President and National Historian Don Ross of Orillia had proposed the Commemoration of Ross Township as a pioneer settlement on the Ottawa River north of Renfrew, Ontario.
+Other candidates for the honour included Philip D. Ross who was appointed by Lord Stanley as a trustee for hockey's Stanley Cup, Sir George William Ross who was an Ontario Minister of Education and an Ontario Liberal Premier and a member of the Federal Senate, and Major-General H. Cameron Ross who commanded the UN Disengagement Observation Force on the Syrian Golan Heights and became Director General of the International Security Policy for the Canadian Department of National Defence.

 Within 24 hours, Ian contacted Don and Wendy with this question.
 "As you two are the ad hoc committee seeking out and reviewing possible Ontario-based national projects for Clan Ross - Canada ... and Don, you e-mailed me a few weeks ago that you had 3 possible projects you were evaluating ...
 I just thought I would e-mail both of you to make sure that you were aware of the attached and that it was part of your current evaluation?"